endqwerty/amtrack/README.md

   - should use today + 1 as the starting day to be more sure that there are available trains
   - on a prod environment, ideally this checks the db for a valid route before performing this search
   - on a dev environment, the db should be loaded up with preset routes to ensure they exist
 - CI/CD improvements
   - store screenshots/videos on error
   - reporting
+  - increase parallelization and make it dynamic
+- scalability as test cases increase
+  - cypress has things like spec prioritization
+  - weighting based on critical importance or known failure areas
+- quicker tests for local development

 ## Development